 Battle lines: Big international companies like Royal Dutch Shell want a less restrictive methane rule on the books, industry sources say.
 One reason is because the massive companies can comply easily.
 Another: being "for" the (albeit altered) rule enables the industry to tout natural gas as a solution to climate change.
 Burning natural gas spews way less carbon dioxide than coal, but methane leaks can erode much of that climate advantage.

-However, independent producers like Pioneer Natural Resources and Devon Energy want the rule simply killed with no replacement.
+However, independent producers like Devon Energy want the rule simply killed with no replacement.
 Why?

 - Compliance costs are a bigger deal for independents than behemoths like ExxonMobil.

 - Independents are more ideologically opposed to Obama's EPA agenda and don't believe the agency should regulate methane at all.

 Here's two updates on how the Trump administration is putting new restrictions on funding decisions at energy and resource agencies.

 Interior Department: Axios obtained an internal memo showing that high-level Trump officials at the Interior are requiring a new review of fiscal year 2017 grants and cooperative agreements of $100,000 or more before they can move forward.